drclab/drclab.github.io/content/posts/mcmc-on-accelerators.md

     return lp
 ```

+TensorFlow Probability’s JAX substrate gives us numerically robust density evaluations out of the box—exactly why the Hoffman et al. chapter leans on it.
+The distribution implementations carry stable special-function code (crucial for the half-shape Gamma prior and Bernoulli logits), they vectorize cleanly across parameters and observations, and they stay compatible with `jax.grad` so we do not have to hand-roll derivatives.
+That means we get the chapter’s “write it once, run it fast on accelerators” workflow without re-deriving log-density formulas or worrying about underflow.

 Like the authors, we transform constrained variables (the positive scales) to an unconstrained vector before sampling.
 The log-determinant of the transform is the Jacobian correction the paper calls out in Equation (3.1).

 ```python